 Notice in the first photo that some of the bodies appear to be partially burned.
-The Germans burned the bodies in an effort to stop the typhus epidemic, but they had no DDT nor vaccine.
+The Germans burned the bodies in an effort to stop the typhus epidemic; they had no DDT nor vaccine to prevent the epidemic.
 Did Gen. Eisenhower order that all the civilians in the nearby town should be vaccinated?
 No, of course not.
 He was only concerned with spreading propaganda that would cause future generations to hate the Germans for all time.
 How many of those civilians got typhus as a result of being exposed to this disease without being vaccinated?

 For all of his efforts, Gen. Eisenhower did not succeed in stopping Holocaust denial.
 If anything, he made it worse.